-Progress toward the overarching goals and the related community outcomes, as well as the status of the various strategies, are reported to the community on an annual basis and are included in this budget document.
+Progress toward the overarching goals and the related community outcomes, as well as the status of the various strategies, are reported to the community on an annual basis; the Year One Update is attached to this budget document.
 The status of the outcomes will be used to determine whether resource adjustments should be made through the annual budget process.